kuigi/cse15l-lab-reports/LR1.md

 The current working directory is `/home` when command is run.
 The command `ls` lists all of the files and folders at the path given by the following argument.
-However, since we do not provide a path argument, there is nothing shown.
+However, since we do not provide a path argument, it simply provides the files/folders in the current directory.
+Here, it is only the folder lecture1.
 This is not an error.